Skip to content

 IRS Enforcement Through PTIN Compliance

-The IRS reinforces these requirements through IRS Publication 4557 and by making WISP compliance a condition of PTIN renewal.
-Publication 5708 provides a starter WISP template specifically for tax professionals, though it must be customized to reflect your practice's actual operations and risks.
+The IRS reinforces these rules through IRS Publication 4557 and by making WISP compliance a condition of PTIN renewal.
+Publication 5708 provides a starter WISP template for tax professionals, though it must be customized to reflect your actual operations and risks.
 The Taxpayer First Act of 2019 expanded the IRS's authority to revoke PTINs for security failures, giving the agency direct enforcement power over non-compliant preparers.

 State-Level Data Security Requirements